Noncommutative deformations and flops: Noncommutative Twist Functors: Global Case

 which is zero for all $a\in{}^{\perp}\cE$, we see that $\beta_a\colon T^*_{\cE}(a)\to a$ is an isomorphism for all $a\in{}^{\perp}\cE$.
 Thus functorially $\Id|^{\phantom *}_{{}^{\perp}\cE}\cong T^*_{\cE}|^{\phantom *}_{{}^{\perp}\cE}$.
 Since $\cE^\perp={}^\perp\cE$ by \ref{Serre gives spanning class}, the result follows. \end{proof}

 We are almost ready to prove our main result.
-The key point below is that we check fully faithfulness on the spanning class from \ref{Serre gives spanning class}, where the hard case (case 1 in the proof of \ref{global flops via local methods} below) is already taken care of by the known derived equivalence on the local model (\S\ref{alg NC twists section}).
+The key point below is that we check that the functor is full and faithful using the spanning class from \ref{Serre gives spanning class}, where the hard case (case 1 in the proof of \ref{global flops via local methods} below) is already taken care of by the known derived equivalence on the local model (\S\ref{alg NC twists section}).
 Once we know our functor is fully faithful, the problem then is that the usual Serre functor trick to establish equivalence does not work in our possibly singular setting.
 However we are able to bypass this with the following.

 \begin{lemma} Let $\cC$ be a triangulated category, and $F\colon \cC\to\cC$ an exact fully faithful functor with right adjoint $F^{\RA}$.
 Suppose that there exists an object $c\in\cC$ such that $F(c)\cong c[i]$ for some $i$, and further $F(x)\cong x$ for all $x\in c^\perp$.
 Then $F$ is an equivalence. \end{lemma} \begin{proof} Since $F$ is fully faithful, by \cite[1.24]{HuybrechtsFM} we have